 Weekly seminars bring student teachers together in a positive support group to promote professional growth with information about employment requirements, skills for seeking employment, effective teaching practices, and opportunities to share teaching experiences.

 - Be fully admitted into the Teacher Education Program and have completed all Phase 1 course work.

 - Have maintained an overall 3.0 GPA or higher in the teacher education courses.
 Secondary Licensure candidates must have had a 3.0 GPA or higher in their major teaching field.

 - Be qualified in the professional judgement of Sierra Nevada College.

-- Complete all required testing to be taken prior to student teaching: Praxis Core or CBEST, and the Secondary Content Knowledge Praxis II Exam if applicable.
+- Complete all required testing prior to applying to student teach: Praxis Core or CBEST, Praxis II PLT or Pedagogy, and the Secondary Content Knowledge Praxis II Exam if applicable.

 - Obtain a Nevada substitute license as required by assigned school district: fill out an initial licensure application for the State of Nevada, submit a current transcript, submit fingerprints on cards provided by the state, and pay a fee.

 - Complete Nevada School Law, Nevada Constitution, and United States Constitution exam or course equivalent.